 a) An apostille in accordance with the provisions of the Hague Convention abolishing the requirement for legislation for foreign public documents, in the case of a jurisdiction that is a party to that convention.

 b) Validation of the certificate of the notary public by the appropriate government department in the case of a jurisdiction that is not a party to that convention.

 When thinking about the Grenada citizenship cost, there are a number of fees to consider.

 These fees are outlined below in the respective table charts.
 Note that the government-set fees are subject to change at the government’s discretion.

 Additional Grenadian passport and agent fees must be taken into account.

 At Global Citizen Solutions, we work first and foremost for our clients, providing unique tailor-made solutions to each individual.

 Making an investment and moving abroad may seem daunting, we know this from first-hand experience.
-At Global Citizen Solutions, we guide our clients through each step of the citizenship process, with 100% success rates.
+At Global Citizen Solutions, we guide our clients through each step of the citizenship by investment process, with 100% success rates.